King's Theatre, Edinburgh: History of the theatre

 In 1934 A. Stewart Cruikshank decided it would be worth experimenting with a summer season in Edinburgh along the lines of seaside entertainment.
 The show, known as The Half Past Eight, had already been a great success at the theatre's Howard & Wyndham namesake in Glasgow, where comic Jack Edge performed to full houses for fourteen weeks.
 Edge was brought over to Edinburgh to open the show, but with meagre audiences it flopped and lasted just six weeks.
 Howard and Wyndham brought in Charles and Ilona Ross to produce their winter pantomimes.
 Charles Ross knew that the normal closing the theatre for the summer was wasting an opportunity, and he wanted to revive the summer show which had failed previously.
 Cruikshank was at first sceptical, but in 1937 he gave in, and gave the show four weeks to succeed or he would close it.
 Ross could not find a big star to front the show, and it seemed it was to fail once again.
 He eventually tracked down a young fairly unknown comic called Dave Willis.
 Willis was just what Ross had been looking for.
 The Half Past Eight show opened on 31 May 1937, and was billed as 'An after dinner light revue of song, dance and laughter – also starring Cliff Harley, Florence Hunter and the Charles Ross Girls'.
 At first, only a few hundred came to see the show, and by the end of the third week Cruikshank was about to close the production.
 What happened next was not to be expected.
 News of the show spread by word of mouth and by the end of the following week, the King's was packed nightly with standing room only.
 The program changed every week.
 There were big opening and finale numbers with the dancers in sequinned and feathered dresses, and Dave Willis was a hard working individual appearing throughout most of the show.
 By 1941, the show had stretched to twenty-eight weeks.
 When Willis moved to open a Glasgow version of the show, Harry Gordon took over.
 Subsequent stars were Stanley Baxter, Rikki Fulton and Jimmy Logan.

+In November 1938, the Covent Garden English Opera Company under the direction of Vladimir Rosing and Albert Coates began a season of seven performances of opera in English.